aptech/docs/docs/CR-fgetsa.rst

 Purpose
 ----------------

-Reads lines of text from a file into a string array.
+Reads lines of text from a file into a string array retaining newlines.

 Format
 ----------------
-.. function:: fgetsa(f, numl)
+.. function:: fgetsa(fh, numl)

-    :param f: file handle of a file opened with fopen.
+    :param fh: file handle of a file opened with :func:`fopen`.
-    :type f: scalar
+    :type fh: scalar

     :param numl: number of lines to read.
     :type numl: scalar

-    :returns: sa (*Nx1 string array*), :math:`N <= numl`.
+    :returns: **sa** (*Nx1 string array*) - Contains the text read from the file lines specified by the file handle *fh*. :math:`N <= numl`.

 Remarks
 -------

-:func:`fgetsa` reads up tonuml lines of text.
+:func:`fgetsa` reads up to *numl* lines of text.
 If :func:`fgetsa` reaches the end of the file before reading *numl* lines, *sa* will be shortened.
 Lines are read in the same manner as :func:`fgets`, except that no limit is placed on the size of a line.
 Thus, :func:`fgetsa` always returns complete lines of text.
 Newlines are